DEFRA/fcp-defra-id-stub/README.md

 - UI content does not fully mirror Defra Identity.
 However note there are no plans to introduce the legacy GOV.UK branding currently used by Defra Identity.

-- Request content validation is limited and therefore so is feedback on invalid requests.

 - General code quality and test coverage.

 > If any further limitations or issues are identified, please raise with `John Watson <john.watson1@defra.gov.uk>` (Principal Developer).